 Vice president, Jordan Longman, is the manager at the weekly Līpoa St. Farmers Market in Kīhei, orchard manager at Kaimanu Estate Farm and Nani Ola Estate Farm, and sits on the board of directors at the Maui Hemp Institute.
 In addition, he is a farm mentor with HFUU’s Farm Apprentice Mentoring (FAM) program.
 Jordan aims to not only preserve plant diversity through regenerative practices, but also help build a community that works to protect our ʻāina.

-Chapter Secretary Lehia Apana is a backyard farmer and an award-winning editor, journalist, and travel-book author who has worked across a variety of media platforms.
+Chapter Secretary Lehia Apana is a budding farmer and an award-winning editor, journalist, and travel-book author who has worked across a variety of media platforms.
 Born and raised on Maui, she has been writing about her home for more than a decade, beginning as a reporter, then Special Sections Editor at The Maui News.
 She is currently the Managing Editor at Maui Nō Ka ʻOi and Kāʻanapali magazines.
+She and her husband are currently working to revive their three-acre Waiehu property, which was formerly in kalo production, into a thriving edible landscape.
 As HFUU Mauna Kahalawai secretary, Lehia combines her communication experience and passion for local agriculture to promote food security in Hawaiʻi.

 Chapter Treasurer, Irene Plunkett-Mina has owned and operated Kahanu ʻĀina Greens, LLC with her husband Vincent since 1994.
 This small urban family farm produces about 500 pounds of greens on a 2,000 square-feet in Wailuku.
 She and Vincent started the first chapter of Hawaiʻi Farmers Union United in Hawaiʻi.
 Irene is eco-logical farmer who works to increase soil health in Hawaiʻi through education, outreach programs, seminars and conferences.
 She is cofounder of Maui Aloha ʻĀina Association and a board member from 2001 to 2013, and is a graduate of the Agricultural Leadership Foundation of Hawaiʻi.